mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ### Classes
 You can import python packages and use their classes, you just can't define your own in Mojo yet.

-### Overloading Return Type
-Mojo doesn’t support overloading solely on result type, and doesn’t use result type or contextual type information for type inference, keeping things simple, fast, and predictable.
-Mojo will never produce an “expression too complex” error, because its type-checker is simple and fast by definition. ```

-### Nim uniform function call
-We're willing to extend Python when it is highly motivated (e.g. the struct keyword) but avoid syntactic sugar.

-We'll have to evaluate it when we get there (probably 2-3 months) but an alternative to the nim approach is to supported "extensions" [along the lines of what Swift did](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/extensions)

-They solve the same problem without making "two ways to do things" and dovetails better into generics.

 ## Tooling
 ### CLI
 There is a CLI to do all the stuff you'd expect, but we don't have the infra to build it for all the system configurations